mamisaki/RTPSpy/README.md

 On WSL, you also need to set up an X server application.
 The instruction of AFNI installation on WSL describes it, so I assume you have already done that.

 ### ROI-NF (example/ROI-NF)
-A GUI application is built on the RTPSpy library.
 This application is provided as a boilerplate of the RTPSpy application to make a custom neurofeedback application with minimum scripting.
 See [example/ROI-NF](example/ROI-NF#readme)

 ### LA-NF (example/LA-NF)